-Despite a tragedy-filled past South Africa is constantly and successfully headed towards a triumphant future.
-It’s ace card to success is undoubtedly its natural diversity and rich wildlife.
-Tourists from all over the world flock to this country to be one with nature; and many mostly find it in the many South African National Parks.
-South Africa houses 21 National Parks, together covering 4,000,000 hectares or over 3% of the country’s total area.
+Despite a tragedy-filled past, South Africa is constantly and successfully headed towards a triumphant future.
+It's ace card to success is undoubtedly its abundant natural diversity and rich wildlife.
+Tourists from all over the world flock to this country to be one with nature; and many mostly find it in the many South African national parks.
+South Africa houses 21 national parks, together covering 4,000,000 hectares or over 3% of the country’s total area.

-The South African National Parks offer easy encounters with the big five: the African lion, African elephant, Cape buffalo, African leopard, and rhinoceros during incredible safaris, while allowing the convenience of glamping (fancy camping that is) and luxury hotels in the midst of the wilderness.
-Here is our list of the best National Parks in South Africa (in no particular order); each distinct in its own right:
+The South African national parks offer easy encounters with the big five: the African lion, African elephant, Cape buffalo, African leopard, and rhinoceros during incredible wildlife safaris, while allowing the convenience of glamping (fancy camping that is) and luxury hotels in the midst of the wilderness.
+Here is our list of the best national parks in South Africa (in no particular order), each distinct in its own right.

 Shared by Limpopo and Mpumalanga provinces of South Africa, the Kruger National Park is the most famous of all national parks in South Africa.
 Listed as a UNESCO Biosphere Reserve, it is also one of the largest South African National Park covering 19,485 square kilometers.
 The large size means you are most unlikely to cover it all, so plan ahead to ensure you get to see the sights you wish to see!
 It is also possible to plan a one-day visit to the park if you plan well.